nathreed/ROCate/README.md

 **NOTE:** The docker stuff has not been tested with Docker Toolbox.
 2. Technically, you're done now.
 Some notes:
-- You can start a Docker container running the server app by running `./gradlew startDockerContainer`.
+- You can start a Docker container running the server app by running `./gradlew startDockerContainer` (once Docker is running on your computer - you should just leave it running during work sessions).
 It will bind to port 8888.
 So you can go to `http://localhost:8888/rocate` in a web browser to interact with it.
 - You can stop the container with `./gradlew stopDockerContainer`.
 - You can try adding a run configuration in your IDE of choice if you don't want to always be running these commands from the terminal.